How to Uninstall/Clean MySQL from Windows completely?

 And if exists, delete it too

 Its also probably worth scanning and fixing the registry for anything that’s been left behind using a program to repair your registry and clear out any old files.

-4) Restart your PC and start installing Maria DB as per these instructions
+4) Restart your PC and start installing Maria DB as per the instructions below.

 That’s literally all there is to it you should find MariaDB installs without too much hassle once you’ve got rid of MySQL